-The Constitution (Forty-Eighth Amendment) Act, 1984 is the official name of 48th Amendment of Indian Constitution.
+The Constitution (Forty-Eighth Amendment) Act, 1984 is the official name for the 48th Amendment of the Indian Constitution.
 The 48th constitutional amendment introduces a new provision in clause (5) of Article 356 of the constitution.
 This was done to make it possible to extend President’s authority in Punjab for longer than a year.

-Also, read about Article 356 Of Indian Constitution by visiting the linked article.
+Also, read about Article 356 of the Indian Constitution by visiting the linked article.
 This will help you to know what is article 356 all about.
 Consequently, you will be better able to comprehend this subject.

-The Constitution (Forty-eighth Amendment) Act, 1984 was proposed in the Lok Sabha in1984.
+The Constitution (Forty-eighth Amendment) Act, 1984 was proposed in the Lok Sabha in 1984.
 It was first introduced as the Constitution (Fiftieth Amendment) Bill, 1984.
 P.V.
-Narasimha Rao, then Minister of Home Affairs introduced it.
+Narasimha Rao, the Minister of Home Affairs at that time, introduced it.